-- The Corporation elected to convert 37,165 Series C Preferred Shares into common shares and accordingly issued a total of 464,562 common shares.
-This increased share capital by approximately \$530,000 using an implied value of \$1.14 per common share based on the closing price of the common shares on the TSX at the date conversion. - (3) Each outstanding Series C Preferred Share is recorded at its redemption value of \$25.00 per share.
+- For the year ended December 31, 2020, the Corporation elected to convert 37,165 Series C Preferred Shares into common shares and accordingly issued a total of 464,562 common shares.
+This increased share capital by approximately \$530,000 using an implied value of \$1.14 per common share based on the closing price of the common shares on the TSX at the date of conversion. - Each outstanding Series C Preferred Share is recorded at its redemption value of \$25.00 per share.